sudhamohanpanda/documents/springai.md

 default User (you can override)
 Prompt Template
 Prompt Stuffing: When you have limited amount of data you can use this if more data use RAG.
 We use system message with a one/two page messageTemplate file.
+Why we should use Prompt Stuffing: Limited number of context token, billing base on input and output token,  each time it will
+Adviser : User → ChatClient → [Advisors] → LLM → Response → [Advisors] → User
+  Default Adviser
+  Order - higher order number Adviser will excute first.
+Built-in Adviser   SafeGuardAdviser,SimpleLoggerAdvisor
+Custum Adviser

+https://platform.openai.com/tokenizer is to see how many token

 There are many way you can run/intereact with LLM model.
   1. using ollama at local (working on my mac)